Level 100 – Beginner

 • Focus on Data with Auto Filter

 Are you deploying Office 2010 in your organisation and looking for a great (ie FREE!) way to increase the adoption of Office 2010?
-Or maybe you are a home user just interested in learning more about Word, Outlook or Excel?
+Or maybe you are a home user just interested in learning more about Word, diagnosis Outlook or Excel?

 Either way – Microsoft have a great training tool available which can help you or your people get more out of Office 2010.
 It is the Office 2010 Getting Started Screensaver.

-Now you need to be running Windows 7 to use it, but if you are, it is one of the better ways I have seen to learn more about Office.
+but if you are, it is one of the better ways I have seen to learn more about Office.

 Click here to download the screensaver today.
 Thanks to Ian Palangio from Microsoft Australia for pointing it out!